 A typical buyer comment was "This tool chest is great my husband is so pleased with it as it does the job that he wants it to do."

-No 4 Choice - Homegear 14 Drawer Tool Box Chest / Storage Cabinet Review
+No 4 Choice - DURHAND 2 in 1 Metal Tool Cabinet Cart Storage Box Cabinet Review

 - A very popular choice for many buyers - black gloss powder coated finish

-- This cabinet has six small drawers and three wide drawers for top-box, and a roll cabinet with five drawers
+- This cabinet has 4 small drawers and 1 wide drawers for top-box, and a roll cabinet with five drawers

 - Ball bearing slides on all drawers, and anti-slip mats in all drawers